Value of information in networked control systems subject to delay: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, by addressing the trade-off between control performance and communication cost for a multi-loop NCS, we analytically characterized the relationship between quality of control and VoI function.
-The derived VoI functions properly reflect the relevance of information including temporal aspects for the control task and is parameterized by the coupling variables such as delay induced by the network.
+In this paper, by addressing the trade-off between control performance and communication resource consumption for a NCS, we analytically characterized the relationship between quality of control and VoI function.
+The derived VoI functions properly reflect the relevance of information including temporal aspects for the control task and is parameterized by network coupling variables such as transmission delay.
 The data packet is transmitted through the network whenever the value of information is positive to preserve the control tasks.
-Finally, the numerical simulation is provided to verify the effectiveness of the VoI-based scheduling policy.
+Finally, numerical simulation is provided to verify the effectiveness of the proposed VoI-based scheduling policy.